Hello and thanks for stopping by!

 I am a Software Engineer by profession.
 At work I am recognized for "seeing the forest and the trees", writing comprehensive designs, authoring clean code, developing extensive test suites, and steadily delivering results with attention to the finest detail.
 I enjoy working on infrastructure-level software and my "motto" is simple: production software can be beautiful; you just need to hold it to the same high standards as you would user-visible products.

 I am currently employed by Snowflake as a Senior Software Engineer 2 who works in Developer Experience Productivity.
 I was previously employed by Microsoft as a Principal Software Engineer in Azure Storage, and by Google as a Software Engineer in Bazel and a Site Reliability Engineer (SRE) in internal and cloud storage systems.

 Am I available for hire and/or long-term freelance work?
 Maybe.
 Ask me.
 Sell me your project.

 Writer as time permits

 I enjoy writing essays on software development, ranging from personal experiences to opinion pieces (with varying degrees of "success").
-The blog has been alive since 2004 and has moved around quite a bit, but this (jmmv.dev) is its primary location.
+My blog has been alive since 2004 and has moved around quite a bit, but this site is where I collect all originals.

 Continue by looking at the archive...